GitHub Agentic Workflows

 cancel-in-progress: false

 This prevents conclusion jobs from colliding when multiple agents run the same workflow concurrently.
-The group uses cancel-in-progress: false so queued conclusion runs complete in order rather than being discarded.
+The group uses cancel-in-progress: false so queued conclusion runs complete in order rather than being discarded, and queue: max preserves arrival order for queued runs (see Queue Behavior).

 This concurrency group is set automatically during compilation and requires no manual configuration.